justindietert/codeup.dev/README.md

 # Codeup Client-side Exercises
-A personal repo for server-side exercises I've completed during my amazing time at Codeup!
+A personal repo for client-side exercises I've completed during my amazing time at Codeup!

 ## Languages Used
 - HTML